skylineos/clsp-videojs-plugin/README.md

 The new network protocol is handled by specifying the following URI format:

-mqtt:// ip-address-of-the-mqtt-service : port-number-of-web-socket / stream-id
+clsp:// ip-address-of-the-clsp-service : port-number-of-web-socket / stream-id

-In the above case, the mqtt service lives on a Skyline SFS.
+In the above case, the clsp service lives on a Skyline SFS.
 In this case, the ip address is the SFS's ip address, the web socket port is 9001, and the stream name on the SFS is called "mse".